Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: April 2023

 - Uncontrolled bleeding

 These are not all the possible side effects of laparoscopic surgery.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with laparoscopic surgery.
+Talk to your doctor about what to expect during treatment with laparoscopic surgery.
+You also should call your doctor if you have any changes that concern you during treatment with laparoscopic surgery.